inventables/x-carve-instructions/upgrade/step6/index.md

 You should now be configured.
 Exit the Machine Inspector.

 We recommend you run a test carve to make sure the X-Carve is moving accurately.
-We recommend a simple Circle, Diamond Square project like this one:

-You can measure your cut according to the setup in Easel.